 Install OpenSSH Server on Fedora (if required)

 Before configuring an SSH tunnel, ensure the OpenSSH server is installed on your remote Fedora server.
-If you’re unfamiliar with SSH or unsure whether it’s installed, you can install it using the following command:
+If you are unfamiliar with SSH or unsure whether it is installed, see our guide on how to install and enable SSH on Fedora, or install it using the following command:

 sudo dnf install openssh-server -y